 Generally, dealerships will require full coverage if you’re financing.
 Full coverage isn’t a type of insurance.
 It’s another name for having both collision and comprehensive insurance on your policy.

 Collision coverage takes care of any damages to your car that occur from an accident with another vehicle or object.
 It’ll protect you from paying in full for damages to your car.
-Collision insurance includes accidents that don’t involve another vehicle.
-It also includes collisions that don’t involve any objects, such as a rollover accident.
+Collision includes accidents that don’t involve another vehicle.
+It also includes crashes that don’t involve any objects, such as a rollover accident.